ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 .center[Secure connections between any app or service across disparate environments]

 ???
-This problem is addressed with the availability of mesh gateways.
+We solve this problem using a Mesh Gateway.

-This allows a single point at the edge that all mesh traffic flows over.
+These Gateways allow a single point at the network edge that all mesh traffic flows over.

 So the network teams can control the ingress/egress points at the edge of the network

 while still allowing the app teams the flexibility to run application components on the platform of their choosing.

-In the next lab we are going to explore the concepts of a service mesh in instruqt.